earnstjp/jpba-/JPBA_Project_Description.md

 ##  Conclusion

-This documentation allows the full system to be rebuilt from scratch instantly throgh Amazon EC2.
+This documentation allows the full system to be rebuilt from scratch instantly through Amazon EC2.